How to spot a fake video

 Definition: Part or all of the video has been manipulated to transform the footage itself.

 Tip: Look for notable signs like blurriness in the foreground or background, pixelation, changes in color, or slower or quicker movements that don’t match normal human behavior.
-Listen for edited audio, including cut off speech, sound that’s warped or modulated and speech that sounds slower or faster.
+Listen for edited audio, including cutoff speech, sound that’s warped or modulated and speech that sounds slower or faster.

 How to find the original video

 Videos are often shared, and go viral, on social media without proper credit to the original source or person who filmed the footage.
-Users will manipulate video and re-post their own version of the footage to promote a certain narrative.
+Users will manipulate video and repost their own version of the footage to promote a certain narrative.
 The first step of the verification process: finding the original video.

 This is an important step because it allows you to further analyze the content and source of the video.
-If you’re watching the original video you can determine if your video in question has been taken out of context, edited or transformed.
+If you’re watching the original video you can determine whether your video in question has been taken out of context, edited or transformed.
 You can also move on to next steps like confirming where and when the video was filmed.

 Tip 1: Find the source

-Run a clear and identifiable screen grab of the video through reverse image search tools like Google and Bing to find other instances of the video posted online.
+Run a clear and identifiable screenshot of the video through reverse image search tools like Google and Bing to find other instances of the video posted online.
 Also look for logos, credit or handles on the footage to find the original source.

 Tip 2: Review the source